-Microsoft Licensing · Pillar Guide
+Microsoft Licensing Advisory

 Monthly

-2 Core
+2 Models

-Licence Models: SAL & Per-Core
+Licence types: SAL (per user) and Per-Core

 3 Years

-Standard SPLA Contract Term
+Standard SPLA contract term

 Millions

-1. What Is SPLA and Who Needs It?
+What Is SPLA and Who Needs It?

 SPLA is structured as a three-year agreement between the service provider and an authorised SPLA reseller.
 The service provider reports its monthly usage, and the reseller invoices accordingly.
-There is no upfront licence purchase — SPLA operates on a pay-as-you-go model aligned with the service provider’s revenue cycle.
-This monthly flexibility is the programme’s primary commercial advantage, but it also creates its primary compliance challenge: accurate monthly reporting of every Microsoft product deployed across every customer environment, every month, without exception.
+There is no upfront licence purchase.
+SPLA operates on a pay-as-you-go model aligned with the service provider's revenue cycle.
+This monthly flexibility is the programme's primary commercial advantage, but it also creates its primary compliance challenge: accurate monthly reporting of every Microsoft product deployed across every customer environment, every month, without exception.

 Hosting Providers